 The Latest: Malaysia wants Interpol help on tracing suspects

-The women suspected of fatally poisoning a scion of North Korea's ruling family were trained to coat their hands with toxic che... .
-Journalists chase a car which came out from North Korean Embassy in Kuala Lumpur, Malaysia, Wednesday, Feb.
+Journalists wait outside North Korean Embassy in Kuala Lumpur, Malaysia, Wednesday, Feb.
 22, 2017.
+The women suspected of fatally poisoning a scion of North Korea's ruling family were trained to coat their hands with toxic chemicals then wipe them on his face, police said Wednesday, announcing they were now seeking a North Korean diplomat in connection with the attack.

 Discussions